 The rate stabilization account balance is comprised of operating deferrals.
 Should actual revenue exceed the Company's actual expenses, such excess is reflected as a credit to the rate stabilization account.
 Conversely, should actual revenue be less than actual expenses, such shortfall is reflected as a debit to the rate stabilization account.
-A debit balance in the rate stabilization account represents amounts recoverable through future customer service charges, while a credit balance represents amounts returnable through reductions in future customer service charges.
+A credit balance in the rate stabilization account represents amounts returnable through reductions in future customer service charges, while a debit balance represents amounts recoverable through future customer service charges.